How To Consistently Hire (and Keep) Candidates from Diverse Backgrounds

 Unconscious bias is one of those things about being human we just can’t escape.

-The issue is broad—anything from the geographical location of a candidate to the origin of their name can affect whether they get hired.
+The issue is broad—anything from the geographical location of job seekers to the origin of their name can affect whether people of color and other minorities get hired.
 In fact, did you know that candidates with a non-English sounding name are up to 60% less likely to receive a response to an application?

 Don’t let the right candidates slip through your fingers.

-An applicant screening questionnaire is a great way to limit the bias that can creep in when you’re navigating an avalanche of resumes and refocuses your attention on the real requirements for the job.
+An applicant screening questionnaire is a great way to limit the bias that can creep in when you’re navigating an avalanche of resumes and refocuses your attention on the real requirements, straight from the job ad.

 Small shifts in focus, like screening for total amount of experience, rather than scanning for gaps in an applicant’s resume, can lead to a much richer workforce over time.